How to Get Chrome Dark Mode and Other New Chrome Themes on Mac

 4. To switch to a different theme, repeat steps 1, 2 and 3.

 5. To revert to default, navigate to chrome://settings/appearance and click "Reset to default."

-Congrats, you've got the power to color Chrome based on your preference.
+Congrats, you've got the power to get Chrome's dark mode, or one using a hue of your preference.